top of page

 Accumoli 2030 for Sustainable Agriculture

-Funded by the Lazio Region, the project "Accumoli 2030 for sustainable agriculture" was conceived by the association "Radici accumolesi" and with the active collaboration of the Municipality of Accumoli, the University of Danube Krems and other associations the project will see the implementation of the rediscovery of mountain agriculture.
+Funded by the Lazio Region, the project "Accumoli 2030 for sustainable agriculture" was conceived by the association "Radici accumolesi" and with the active collaboration of the Municipality of Accumoli, the University for Continuing Education Krems and other associations the project will see the implementation of the rediscovery of mountain agriculture.

 The problems of the structurally weak province of Rieti, which are intensifying in Accumoli, have been greatly enhanced by the series of earthquakes in 2016 and 2017.
 For example, the emigration process has been massively accelerated.
 However, the changing area also has its own characteristics, resilience, and potential, such as the original natural environment, agricultural landscape, as well as the specialized knowledge and creativity of local farmers and ranchers who remained even after the earthquakes out of solidarity and responsibility to the region and its people.
 They contributed significantly to the reconstruction, revitalization and development of social, economic and productive structures.